 Drug use and abuse is an all too common problem.
 While not all drug users are addicts, nor are they abusing drugs, the illegal nature of the drug market makes use dangerous.

 Are you struggling with illegal drug use?
 Would you like to recover from drug use?
 If yes, we at the Canadian Centre For Addictions can help and guide you through recovery.
-We are a Toronto drug rehab centre and a Toronto alcohol rehab centre and we can help you live a new, drug free life.
 Contact us today for help.